mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 ### Manage TinyPilot on 20 hours per week

 - **Result**: I spent more time managing TinyPilot in 2022 than in 2021.
-- **Grade**: F
+- **Grade**: D

 I'd estimate that I work 40-50 hours per week.

-I wrote fewer blog posts and participated less in TinyPilot's software development.
+I wrote a little more on my blog and participated slightly more in TinyPilot's software development.

 ### Ship a new TinyPilot hardware product